SuperSayinBlue/Objective-C-Runtime-FromSwift/README.md

 # Objective-C-Runtime-FromSwift
 This project showcases a seamless integration between a client application written in Swift and a dynamic library (dylib) containing Objective-C functions.
 The goal is to provide developers with a clear example of how to dynamically link and call functions from a dylib at runtime within a Swift application.

-# Dynamic Swift Client and Obj-C Dylib Interaction

-This project showcases a seamless integration between a client application written in Swift and a dynamic library (dylib) containing Objective-C functions.
-The goal is to provide developers with a clear example of how to dynamically link and call functions from a dylib at runtime within a Swift application.

 ## Project Overview

 1. **Client Project :** The client application is a Swift project that demonstrates the process of interacting with a dynamic library at runtime using bridging headers.